-How to block Bamboo
+How to block bamboo

 There are two types of bamboo: clump forming and running.
-As you can guess, clump forming pretty much stays put, whereas running bamboo will, well, run.
+As you can guess, clump forming pretty much stays put, whereas running bamboo will run.
 It’s important to understand how to stop bamboo spreading, because left unchecked, running bamboo will spread all over your garden and your neighbour’s garden.
 This type of scenario does not do much for your popularity.
-Thankfully, there are bamboo root barrier solutions to hand, whether you’re planting bamboo from scratch or dealing with an established bamboo that’s running riot
+Thankfully, there are bamboo root barrier solutions to hand, whether you’re planting bamboo from scratch or dealing with an established bamboo that’s running riot.

 How does bamboo spread?